 Product feed management and data syndication has never been easier.
 Built with the business user in mind, Productsup excels in usability and innovation.

-Nowadays, customers largely expect to get personalized experiences across all touchpoints and a convenient shopping journey.
 By coupling data feeds with advanced targeting, online retailers and travel brands are able to create the best match between their inventory of physical or service products and the individual customer.

 However, to be successful with feed-based marketing, you should never merely distribute your product feed without having analyzed and optimized it.
 Your feed is the foundation of your customer-facing assets and therefore has a significant impact on your performance.
 So, it’s your job as an ecommerce or travel marketer to ensure your feed is of the highest quality!

 Not sure where to begin?
 There are five basic, but golden rules to follow: